MAP Project

 Sculpted by Jacques Villeneuve, the monument—dedicated to Rabelais and the pleasures of life—was unveiled on November 6, 1921, by President Alexandre Millerand.
 The monument was a gift from the students as part of the celebration marking the 700th anniversary of the Faculty of Medicine, where Rabelais studied in 1530.

-The University of Montpellier, the Montpellier-Nîmes Faculty of Medicine, and the Montpellier Botanical Garden Corporate Foundation contributed to the restoration of this monument.
+The University of Montpellier, the Montpellier-Nîmes School of Medicine, and the Montpellier Jardin des Plantes Corporate Foundation contributed to the restoration of this monument.

 5. It’s spring!

 Who doesn’t love strolling through the paths of the Jardin des Plantes in the spring?
 It’s the perfect time to see the garden’s lush flora come back to life after winter.
-Spring is a great excuse—if you need one—to discover or rediscover Montpellier’s Jardin des Plantes.
+Primavera is an excellent excuse—if one is needed—to discover or rediscover the Jardin des Plantes in Montpellier.